Proof of Cloud: Data Center Execution Assurance for Confidential VMs: Confidential VMs Security in Practice

 \section{Confidential VMs Security in Practice}

 This section highlights the discrepancy between the threat model of current \glspl{tee} implementations and the information provided in the attestations.
-We then dive into a detailed threat model that highlights the role of the verifier and provides them with information about the execution location of the \gls{tee}.
+We then dive into a detailed threat model that highlights the verifier's role and provides information about the execution location of the \gls{tee}.